 - Low calorie per treat

-8. Blue Buffalo Bits Soft Dog Treats Chicken
+8. Blue Buffalo Bits Soft Chicken Dog Treats

 - Compact, travel-friendly bag

-- Fewer treats per bag
+- Limited quantity per bag

 Buying Guide: How to Choose the Best Dog Trainer Treats